Andretti Global

 Andretti Global is an American motorsports organization with teams competing in the IndyCar Series, Indy NXT, Formula E, and joint entries in IMSA and the Australian Supercars Championship.
-Starting in 2026, Andretti will also operate the Cadillac Formula One Team in collaboration with General Motors.
+Since 2026, Andretti Global's parent company TWG Motorsports has also operated the Cadillac Formula One Team in collaboration with General Motors.

 Members of Andretti Green Racing have a meeting on pit road at the Indianapolis Motor Speedway in May 2007.

 The team was founded as Forsythe/Green Racing by Gerald Forsythe and Barry Green in 1993, and began competing in the CART Indy Car World Series the following year.
 Green and his brother Kim took over the team in 1995 and renamed it to Team Green.
 In 2002, the team was again renamed to Andretti Green Racing after 1991 CART champion Michael Andretti purchased a stake in the team; it began competing in the Indy Racing League in 2003.
 Andretti acquired full control in 2009 and rebranded the team to Andretti Autosport.
 The team restructured in September 2023 in pursuit of a Formula One entry and rebranded to Andretti Global, with Dan Towriss becoming a minority owner.
 In 2024, Andretti sold the team to Los Angeles Dodgers lead owner Mark Walter's TWG Global holding company, with Towriss staying on as co-owner and CEO.

 In total, the team has won the Indianapolis 500 six times (1995, 2005, 2007, 2014, 2016, 2017), the CART championship in 1995, and the IndyCar Series championship four times (2004, 2005, 2007, 2012).
 The team has also won the Indy NXT championship seven times (2008, 2009, 2018, 2019, 2021, 2024, 2025) and the Formula E drivers' championship in 2022–23.